yyjtech/code-of-conduct/reporting_guidelines.md

 ### Appealing

 Only permanent resolutions (such as bans) may be appealed.
-To appeal a decision of the working group, contact community organizers (Marie (marie.starck@shaw.ca) or Jessica (jess.rae.thomas@gmail.com)) with your appeal and we will review the case.
+To appeal a decision of the working group, contact community organizers (Marie (marie.starck @ shaw dot ca) or Jessica (jess.rae.thomas @ gmail dot com)) with your appeal and we will review the case.

 Revision 1.0, posted February 4, 2015 Reporting Guidelines derived from those of